fraboeni/fraboeni.github.io/_pages/about.md

   - /about.html
 ---

-My name is Franziska Boenisch an incoming tenure track faculty at the [CISPA Helmholtz Center for Information Security](https://cispa.de/en) where I will be co-leading the [SprintML lab](https://sprintml.com/) for Secure, Private, Robust, INterpretable, and Trustworthy Machine Learning.
+I am Franziska Boenisch, tenure track faculty at the [CISPA Helmholtz Center for Information Security](https://cispa.de/en).
+At CISPA, I am co-leading the [SprintML lab](https://sprintml.com/) for Secure, Private, Robust, INterpretable, and Trustworthy Machine Learning.
 Before, I was a Postdoctoral Fellow at the [Vector Institute for Artificial Intelligence](https://vectorinstitute.ai/) supervised by [Prof. Dr. Nicolas Papernot](https://www.papernot.fr/).
 Prior to joining Vector, I was a PhD candidate at Freie University Berlin and a research assosiate at the Fraunhofer Institute for Applied and Integrated Security [(AISEC)](https://www.aisec.fraunhofer.de/en.html).

+# I am Hiring!
+Currently, I am looking for PhDs, Postdocs, and Research Interns.
+If you are excited about working on trustworthy ML, please drop me a mail with your CV, current transcript, and a motivation why you want to apply to my group.

 # Research
 My research focus lies at the intersection of *Trustworthy Machine Learning* (ML) and *Privacy* from the perspective of individual users and data owners.